swiftwasm/carton/README.md

-There are a few more commands on the roadmap to be implemented, such as `carton init` for initializing basic SwiftWasm projects (potentially with configurable templates), `carton bundle` to produce an optimized production deployment bundle, SwiftPM resources support for bundled assets, `carton sdk` command for SDK installation and management and much more.
+There are a few more commands on the roadmap to be implemented, such as `carton init` for initializing basic SwiftWasm projects (potentially with configurable templates), `carton bundle` to produce an optimized production deployment bundle, SwiftPM resources support for bundled assets, and much more.

 As cross-compiling to WebAssembly and running apps and tests remotely is not too dissimilar to Android development, or even development on macOS for Linux through Docker, `carton` could potentially become